lucAmbr0/lucAmbr0/README.md

 <h3> 🛠 &nbsp;About Me</h3>

-- 💻 &nbsp;Working on <a href="https://github.com/lucAmbr0/dashboard-orari">Dashboard Orari</a>, real-time class location displayed at the entrance to your school.
+- 💻 &nbsp;Working on <a href="https://github.com/lucAmbr0/make-a-change">Make A Change</a>, a platform where ideas become collective action.
-- 💭 &nbsp;Exploring fullstack projects involving databases with MySQL and JavaScript APIs
+- 💭 &nbsp;Exploring fullstack projects involving Next webapps and databases with MySQL
-- 🌐 &nbsp;Web development with ReactJS
+- 🌐 &nbsp;Web development with next/react
 - 📒 &nbsp;Fifth year studying CS

 <br/>